-The Club usually gets going around midnight, after Revelation at Eden has ended.
-Music is typically house and loud; this is paired with digital imagery on the giant LED screen lining the back wall including selfies of people in the Club taken by crew members carrying a Hypno camera.
+The Club usually turns into a disco around midnight.
+Music is typically house and loud; this is paired with digital imagery on the giant LED screen lining the back wall including selfies of people in The Club taken by crew members carrying a Hypno camera.

 Martini Bar (Deck 3): A Celebrity staple, the Martini Bar on Edge sits underneath the giant chandelier in the Grand Plaza.
-The circular bar is marble-topped (a departure from the bar on Solstice Class ships, which feature frosted tops) and has loads of seating at small tables.
+The circular bar has loads of seating at small tables.
 Martinis are the drink here, and you'll find a lot of variety, with interesting options such as the must-try lavender lemon drop or the dill pickle.
 Skilled bartenders put on a show when they can, tossing bottles and pouring a mind-boggling number of martinis at once.
 They even step out from behind the bar to interact with the crowds.
 Not sure which drink to pick?
 Try a martini flight.

 Casino Bar (Deck 4): Unlike most casino bars, this is not deep in the middle of the Casino but in its own spot accessible from a walkway running past the Grand Plaza.
 It has more of the feel of a sports bar, with slots against one wall and games on the bar itself.
 There are barstools so you can sit up at the bar to watch TVs showing sports, as well high tables and chairs to sit down and have a drink.
 On Sundays during NFL season, it's an especially popular spot.

-Eden Bar (Deck 5): The Eden bar is part of the Eden complex, which includes a lounge area and a daytime grab-and-go deli.
+Eden Bar (Deck 5): The Eden Bar is part of the Eden complex, which includes a lounge area and a daytime grab-and-go deli.
 The bar is near the central stage, and it's a little small for the size of the room it is serving.
-During the day, this is a quiet spot when most people are sitting around having a coffee, but at night it transforms into Eden after the Fall and it can get very crowded, with people two or three deep at the bar.
-The bar itself is ensconced by trailing plants and herbs, many of which end up in the specialty cocktails served here.
-There's plenty of seating in, around and above the bar, in little alcoves and raised sections of the room, as well as outside, but the main action centers on the stage, where Edenists come and go, encouraging the audience to get involved (when we were there, the performers encouraged the audience to form a conga line, which struck us as not particularly cutting edge).
-Edenists are deliberately provocative and will try to make you feel uncomfortable, staring right at you or coming up to you, and they will also try to get you to participate, so if you don't like this, stay away from the stage area and you should be OK to watch as a passive observer.
+During the day, this is a quiet spot when most people sit around having coffee, but at night it gets very crowded, with people two or three deep at the bar.
+The bar itself is ensconced by trailing plants and herbs, many of which end up in the specialty cocktails served there.
+There's plenty of seating in, around and above the bar in little alcoves and raised sections of the room, as well as outside.

 Magic Carpet (Decks 2, 5, 14): While the Magic Carpet serves different purposes depending on where it's positioned on the ship, it always has one thing in common -- the bar is always open!
 Even when positioned on Deck 2 to help with the loading and unloading of launches, cruisers can stop to have a drink and relax in one of the comfy outdoor couches.
-At lunchtime on Deck 5 it's primarily an eatery, but at night when it's stationed there it's mostly a lounge with drinks and light bites; one of the specialty drinks here is the Magic Carpet, which has Tito's vodka, vermouth, allspice dram housemade grenadine and fresh grapefruit.
-In the late afternoon, the Magic Carpet shifts to Deck 14, where it serves up drinks and a gorgeous view out over the ocean.
+At lunchtime on Deck 5 it's primarily an eatery, but at night when it's stationed there, it's mostly a lounge with drinks and light bites.
+One of the specialty drinks here is the Magic Carpet, which has Tito's vodka, vermouth, allspice dram, homemade grenadine and fresh grapefruit.
+In the late afternoon, the Magic Carpet shifts to Deck 14, where it serves drinks and a gorgeous view out over the ocean.

 Il Secondo Bacio (Deck 14): Located just inside the Oceanview cafe, this is a spot to grab a drink to go with your buffet meal.
-While you can order just about anything, it specializes in "sunrise" cocktails including the Celebrity bloody mary, Julio's greyhound and Paris screwdriver.
-You can also get some zero-proof cocktails (watermelon tropic, strawberry-banana tonic, sparkling mint lemonade) as well as Vitamin Waters, Arizona ice teas and premium orange or grapefruit juices.
+While you can order just about anything, it specializes in "sunrise" cocktails, including the Celebrity bloody mary, Julio's greyhound and Paris screwdriver.
+You can also get some zero-proof cocktails, as well as Vitamin Waters, Arizona ice teas and premium orange or grapefruit juices.

-Retreat Pool Bar (Deck 16): Located on Deck 16, the Retreat Pool Bar is part of the private enclave for suite passengers only.
+The Retreat Pool Bar (Deck 16): Located on Deck 16, The Retreat Pool Bar is part of the private enclave for suite passengers only.
 The bar serves a variety of cocktails, beer and wine, while waiters circulate to make sure passengers don't go thirsty while hanging poolside.

 Celebrity Edge has one long all-access pool, located smack-dab in the middle of Deck 14.
 The pool is flanked by hundreds of lounge chairs, with many facing out toward the ocean.
 (This is a theme on Celebrity Edge, which aims to connect its cruisers with the sea.)
 There's also a limited number of hot-ticket loungers sticking out over the shallow lip of water around the pool.
 A huge pair of white butterfly wings -- a sculpture -- sits at the foot of the pool and might be the most Instagrammed spot on the ship.
 At the forward end of the pool, you'll find some couches and cushioned chairs surrounding tables, as well as barstools around part of the pool.

 Also on Deck 14 are the ship's cabanas.
 Located on the starboard side, just a few steps from the pool, the ship's six cabanas are available to rent for a per-day charge (several hundred dollars per day).
 These accommodate up to six people for a flat fee.
-Each cabana has resort-style furniture, including large white couches and chairs, with a cushioned ottoman.
-Your rental includes a day in the cabana, four bottles of water, six beers, unlimited soft drinks, fresh fruit skewers, a limited food selection, including burgers, BLT wraps, shrimp cocktail and chicken sandwich, facial spray and cold towels.
+Your rental includes a day in the cabana, four bottles of water, six beers, unlimited soft drinks, fresh fruit skewers, a limited food selection, facial spray and cold towels.
 Renters also get a choice of either a bottle of wine, vodka or Champagne.

 The cabanas are visually stunning, with rich wood walls dividing one from the next, two-deck high ceilings, plenty of shade and unlimited views of the oceans.
 There is, however, a total lack of privacy, as other passengers can walk right through the middle of the cabana area, separating paying customers from those coveted views.

-Finally, the Retreat area has its own pool, located on Deck 16.
+Finally, The Retreat area has its own pool, located on Deck 16.
 This area is open exclusively to passengers staying in the ship's suites.
 The large pool is the centerpiece of the outdoor space; several swinging chairs hang above the pool, so passengers can dip their toes in the water while reading a book or chatting.
 A large hot tub is mixed in here, along with lots of seating around the pool on benches, sunbeds, at tables and on lounge chairs.
-There's even a corner featuring plush rocking chairs.

 When it comes to recreation, the ship actually is fairly quiet.
 Edge features two funky-looking black Ping-Pong tables, located above the pool deck.
 It also hosts "garden games" in the Rooftop Garden, where passengers can play Jenga or toss rope rings over the necks of glass bottles.